|Mass, Length, and Topology

 RSch is the radius defining the event-horizon of a black hole, and MBH is the mass of the black hole.
 We can define the corresponding wavelength as,

-Subsequently using the criterion that the constant jML, representing the inherent topology of a given measurement space, does not change for all structures in j-space, we can write,
+Subsequently using the criterion that the constant jML, representing the inherent topology of a given measurement space, does not change for all the structures in j-space, we can write,

 Substituting for λSch in above expression, we obtain the expression for Planck mass,

 The estimated mass of a black-hole is of the order of solar mass, approximately 2 × 1030 kg.
 In topological space, this mass is equivalent to Planck mass, 2.18 × 10-8 kg.
 The difference is truly extraordinary.
 So what does the mass really represent?
 Is the value of the measured mass an intrinsic property or is it observer dependent?
 Let us first review the information in hand.

 1. Planck mass corresponding to RSch is measured for the least energy surface surrounding the topological structure.
 The actual black hole mass in units of solar mass is measured in the metric space or the reference frame of a macroscopic observer ObsM, where the least energy surface acts as the definition of the origin.
 The actual information content of both measurements remains the same, yet mass measured, differ by many orders of magnitude.

 2. Aku and his Bubble represent the macroscopic observer ObsM, who measures MBH in units of solar mass.
 Let us represent RSch in Kruskal-Szekeres coordinates as shown below.
 In this representation, we do not have to worry about the geometrical singularity at the origin 3.
 The Aku's measurements estimating MBH are in the exterior region-I. The Planck mass MP lies in the interior region-II.
 So how do we reconcile two very different values for the measurements of mass of same topological object?